-When someone upcycles, they transform generally unwanted products into something new.
+When someone upcycles, such as dairy farmers, they transform generally unwanted products into something new or used unwanted products for something.
 Upcycling is much like repurposing, though it often takes on a creative reinterpretation of an item.
 Think of posts on social media that go gaga over an old-fashioned suitcase used as the frame for a chair.
 Or there’s a more sentimental choice, like making throw pillowcases out of the clothing of late loved ones.
 Bringing new life into what would otherwise be thrown away, upcycling creates products that are of greater value to everyone.

 Some upcycle their clothes.
 Whether it’s making an old shirt a useful tote bag or taking pieces of outdated shirts for a patchwork tunic, upcycling clothes is seen as a way to make the clothing last longer.
 It’s both economical for those who can sew together new outfits and more environmentally friendly for those who are against fast fashion.